marcdumais-work/vscode-trace-server/README.md

 1. Follow [these instructions][vsce] once to run `vsce package` at will.
 1. [Install][install] the hereby generated `vscode-trace-server-*.vsix` file.
 1. Alternatively, simply launch the packaged extension using `Run Extension`.
+1. Through `Command Palette`, the `Trace Server:` start/stop commands should be available.

+## Usage

+Currently, `/usr/bin/tracecompass-server` is assumed locally; to [eventually un-hardcode][backlog].

+1. Use the `Trace Server: (re)start` command to launch that `tracecompass-server` instance.
+1. The latter should be made of two related processes; `grep` for `tracecompass` or the like.
+1. Use the `Trace Server: stop` command once ready to kill both processes, stopping the server.
+1. Alternatively, exiting the application should automatically stop the started server if any.

+The above runs the trace server using defaults based on [Incubator's][server] (README).

+* `Trace Server: (re)start` can also be used if willing to stop then (re)start the server.
+* `Trace Server: (re)start` stops the previously started server if any; to use with care.
+* `Trace Server: stop` used upon no previously started server does nothing.

+Currently, there is no check if the start/stop commands were successful; `ps` can be used.

 ## Development